pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/07_Updating_Pimcore/01_Upgrade_from_4_to_5/01_Basic_Migration.md

 - Update your `composer.json` to include all dependencies and settings from Pimcore's `composer.json`.
 The Pimcore CLI will use Pimcore's `composer.json` and back up your existing one.
-If you have any custom dependencies or settings please make sure to re-add them to the `composer.json`
+If you have any custom dependencies or settings please make sure to re-add them to the `composer.json`, or better create a file named `composer.local.json` only including your custom dependencies.
+It will be merged with `composer.json` dynamically during composer operations thanks to the `wikimedia/composer-merge-plugin` composer plugin.

 - Run `composer update` to install new dependencies.
 If you encounter errors, please fix them until the command works properly.
   You can use `--no-scripts` to install dependencies and then iterate through errors in subsequent calls to save some time.